BaptisteRossignol/esgi-tp-git/README.md

 ## Dependences :

-Always in the same terminal, please run this command : ``.
+Always in the same terminal, please run this command : `docker-compose up`.
 An installation will start

 ## Your project is ready !